Challenging the Normalization of Feminine Non-Wellbeing

 Women’s health isn’t just about reproduction—it’s about addressing the complexities and transitions women face at every stage of life, acknowledging the physical, mental, and emotional burdens they carry, and ensuring they receive the care and support they need.

-Why women’s health is important?
+Why is women’s health important?

 Women are often told that their symptoms are “natural” and left to navigate them alone, which can have far-reaching consequences.